anirudhrathinam94/stuff/volunteering/01-basics/README.md

 ----------------------------------------
 **Ant basics**

 Ant is an XML based scripting language.
+To install and all you need to do is:

+- download and extract the ant archive
+- set the path variable (which lets us use the ant command in the extracted directory).
+- Your package manager can take care of this for you (sudo apt-get install ant or brew install ant)

 ----------------------------------------